GlobalFishingWatch/pipe-vms-chile/README.md

 ```
 docker-compose run gcloud auth login
 ```
+### Parameters

+There is a particular parameter that must to be set in order to run the Chilean VMS Pipeline.
+`fleets`: Required.
+It is an array with the names of all the fleets handle by chileans.

 ## CLI

 The pipeline includes a CLI that can be used to start both local test runs and remote full runs.
 Just run `docker-compose run pipeline --help` and follow the instructions there.

 # License